 - Big Bad: Parallax.

 - Big Damn Heroes: The Spectre drops in at the very end to battle Parallax.
-Unlike the first Crisis, the Spectre is able to fend off Parallax long enough for him to be weakened, then gives Damage an extra boost kickstart his Super-Power Meltdown and save history.
+Unlike the first Crisis, the Spectre is able to fend off Parallax long enough for him to be weakened, then gives Damage an extra boost to kickstart his Super-Power Meltdown and save history.

 - Birth/Death Juxtaposition: Power Girl's child is born shortly after the alternate universe Batgirl dies and is then erased from existence.